shadowfool/gotomap/README.md

 An instance of an [argis MapView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html).
 Allows the module to access certian functions nessecary to control the extend of the view.

-  ### config.grammar
+### config.words
-To be depricated because of complexity of the item but basically the grammar for the map.
-This should be initialized in the module.
-See index.html's script for how the grammar property is structured.
+Array of words to be recognized by the api.
+Currently only supports countries + latlong paired with data in order to give programtic control of viewing certian points of interest in your map.
+Later will be built to be more robust and agnostic.